Creek County, Oklahoma: History

 European explorers traveled through this area early in the 19th century, after the Louisiana Purchase.
 In 1825, the Osage Nation ceded the territory where the Federal Government planned to resettle the Creek Nation and other tribes after their expulsion from the Southeastern part of the United States.
 The Creeks began migrating into this area, where they and many black families settled to begin farming and raising cattle.
 In 1835, Federal soldiers under Captain J. L. Dawson built the Dawson Road, following an old Osage hunting trail.

 Railroads gave an important boost to the local economy.
 In 1886, the Atlantic and Pacific Railroad built a line from Red Fork to Sapulpa.
 In 1898, the St. Louis and Oklahoma City Railway Company (later the St. Louis–San Francisco Railway), connected Sapulpa and Oklahoma City.

-The present Creek County was established at the time of statehood, with a population of 18,365.
-The town of Sapulpa was initially designated as the county seat.
-This decision was challenged by supporters of the town of Bristow.
-An election held August 12, 1908, to choose a permanent seat was won by Sapulpa, but the dispute did not end there.
-After a series of court cases, the Oklahoma Supreme Court ruled in favor of Sapulpa on August 1, 1913.
+Bristow was originally designated by the statehood constitutional convention as the county seat for Moman County-- later Creek County-- prior to statehood; but, the convention later designated Sapulpa, with the proviso that an election could be held after statehood.
+The county held such an election on August 20, 1908, amidst arguments that Bristow was more centrally located, but Sapulpa was the center of population in the county.
+Sapulpa won, setting off a multi-year cycle of petitions, court challenges and new elections.
+After yet another election, the Oklahoma Supreme Court conclusively ruled in favor of Sapulpa on August 1, 1913.

 After oil was discovered at Glenn Pool in adjacent Tulsa County in 1905, other strikes occurred in Creek County.
 The Cushing-Drumright Oil Field opened in 1912, creating boom towns Drumright, Kiefer and Oilton.
 By 1920, the county population had increased to 62,480.